EbookFoundation/free-programming-books/README.md

 - [Fork](https://help.github.com/articles/fork-a-repo)
 - Edit (*After every change make a commit*)
 - [Send a PR](https://help.github.com/articles/using-pull-requests  )
-- be a Part of a job which over 13,000 people considered Staring in less than 2 months. ;)
+- be a Part of a job which over 13,000 people considered Starring in less than 2 months. ;)

 IF YOU MAKE CHANGES IN DIFFERENT FILES AND MAKE ONLY 1 'COMMIT' IT WON'T HAVE AN APPROPRIATE 'COMMIT TITLE'.
 MAKE SURE YOU COMMIT EVERY MINOR CHANGE.